 - Range of different colours – Like quartz worktops, quartz composite sinks are available in almost any colour with a wide range of varying patterns and shades dependent on the pigment added during manufacturing.

 - Scratch-resistant – Quartz composite sinks are highly scratch resistant and are therefore an ideal choice to meet the demands of many modern kitchens.

 - Cost – As with granite composite sinks, quartz composite sinks are cheaper than their stainless steel counterparts.

 Whilst the range of colours and patterning options means that they can suit nearly any kitchen material choice, quartz composite sinks are not as durable as their granite counterparts.
 They are unable to withstand as much heat and are in actual fact more expensive than granite composite sink options.
 There are also options to be had when looking at marble worktops or sinks installation in your bathroom worktop.

 STILL UNSURE WHICH GRANITE WORKTOP SINK TO CHOOSE?

-If you’re still unsure on the type of sink that is best for you why not pop along to our Bristol showroom and speak to one of our friendly team of experts.
-Or alternatively give us a call on 0117 956 3030 or email us at firstname.lastname@example.org.
+If you’re still unsure of the type of sink that is best for you why not pop along to our Bristol showroom and speak to one of our friendly team of experts?
+Or alternatively, give us a call on 0117 956 3030 or email us at email@example.com.
 We’re always happy to provide guidance no matter where you are in the process.
-Our aim is to empower our customers to find the right stone, stone tiles or sinks fit for their individual taste and budget.
+Our aim is to empower our customers to find the right stone, stone tiles or sinks fit for their individual tastes and budget.